Michele Miranda: Enforcer for Luciano and Genovese

-Reaching the Top Rank
+Reaching the top rank

-Miranda soon became one of the top Capos in the family, a highly respected and feared gangster.
+Miranda soon became one of the top capos in the family, a highly respected and feared gangster.
 Miranda had criminal interests in illegal gambling, loansharking, and labor racketeering.
 Throughout this period, Miranda kept close ties to his mentor and one of the top bosses in the family, Genovese.
 On May 2, 1957, Genovese ordered the assassination of Luciano crime family boss, Frank Costello.
 Even though the hit failed, Costello soon retired from the family, leaving Genovese in control.
 Genovese named Miranda as consigliere, making him the number three man after Genovese and underboss Gerardo "Jerry" Catena.

 On November 14, 1957, Miranda, Genovese, Catena, and about 60 other Mafia bosses were apprehended by federal agents at the famous Apalachin Conference in Apalachin, New York.

-Genovese in Prison
+Genovese in prison

 In 1958, Genovese was indicted on narcotics charges and sentenced to 15 years at the Atlanta Federal Penitentiary in Atlanta, Georgia.
 While serving his sentence, Genovese placed the family under the leadership of a "Three Man Ruling Panel", made up of acting boss Thomas "Tommy Ryan" Eboli, Catena, and Miranda.
 Genovese would relay orders from his prison cell to the panel members as they ran the day-to-day family activities.

 Law enforcement continued to pursue Miranda and other Mafia bosses.
 In October 1965, the New York Police Department (NYPD) arrested Miranda and Eboli for parole violations of consorting with known criminals, but all the men were released within a week.
 On September 22, 1966, Miranda and 12 other high level Mafia members, including bosses from New York, New Orleans, and Florida were arrested at the La Stella Restaurant in Queens, New York.
 Miranda was once again charged with consorting with known criminals.
 Each man had to put up $100,000 bail, a total of $1.3 million for all 13 men.

 Retirement

 In 1972, Miranda retired from active involvement in family affairs.
 On July 16, 1973, Michele Miranda died of natural causes in Boca Raton, Florida.
-He is buried at Saint John Cemetery in Queens.